Match Expressions

 not be present.

-method doesn't return anything, and also throws a MatchException
+In the Match<TInput> class, the ExecuteOn method doesn't return anything, and also throws a MatchException if the

 indicates whether the match was successful and doesn't throw an exception if it wasn't.